-In general, the style of the garden furniture you choose should complement the age and design of your home and the style of planting in your garden.
-Wooden furniture is a good fit for older style properties while metal furniture tends to look better in more contemporary spaces.
-Rattan furniture is a great choice for most properties as it can add a traditional elegance to both older and newer styles.
-However, in the end the choice is yours and if you like the look of something and think it will work in your garden then go for it.
+In general, the style of the garden furniture you choose should complement the age and design of your home and your garden.
+Wooden furniture is a good fit for more traditional looking properties, while metal furniture tends to look better in more contemporary spaces.
+Rattan furniture is a great choice for most properties as it can add a rustic touch of elegance to both older and newer styles.

-Working out the type of occasions you’re going to use your garden furniture the most at, will help you choose choosing the right mix for your social life.
+Do you enjoy hosting family summer BBQs?
+Love holding afternoon tea parties in the garden with friends, or just enjoy sitting in the sunshine having a little me time outdoors?
+Working out which types of occasions you’re going to use your garden furniture for the most will help you choose the right mix for your social life.

 If you love barbecues and eating outside with family and friends, then an outdoor dining set is essential.
-For 1-2 people you’ll only need a bistro set but if you know you’ll be catering for more people choose the biggest size of table you can so everyone has space at the table.
+For 1-2 people you’ll only need a bistro set but if you know you’ll be catering for larger groups of people choose the largest size available so everyone has space to sit at the table.

 Relaxing with friends